Image

 There’s More to the Story on Roller Table Traction

 It’s important to keep in mind that CPT® coding is coding, and advocacy is advocacy.
 Coding rules put forth by the CPT® Editorial Panel of the American Medical Association (AMA) and approved by the Center for Medicare and Medicaid Services (CMS), may not be the end of the story.
 These are actually coding guidelines, and sometimes AMA and CMS don’t even agree.
-Such is the case with the direction on the recent Prolonged Services codes.
-They each promoted a separate code set to report these services.

 When it comes to Roller Table Traction, the AMA CPT® Assistant, in a coding clarification, indicated that it wouldn’t be appropriate to code this as 97012, Mechanical Traction.
 However, we’d like to call your attention to a court case (Blue Cross/Blue Shield of Rhode Island vs. Korsen) in which roller table traction WAS allowed to be billed as 97012.
 This is a prime example of precedent being set outside of coding rules.
 Payers may choose which guidelines to follow and can set the rules that they feel are appropriate.
 However, this is an excellent example of someone who fought back and won.
+Please keep in mind, as payers update their policies to align with CPT®, what may have been allowed may no longer be allowed.
+With this in mind, be sure to review the coding guidelines from the payer that align to the dates of services submitted on the claim.
+The same goes for CPT® guidelines, make sure you are looking at dates of service and the date of coding guidance.

 Is it mechanical traction?